7 Signs You’re Headed for Work Burnout

 If anything short of perfect feels unacceptable to you or your boss, it’s going to be a hard, long and near-impossible road to success.
 “This often happens to perfectionists, or the kind of people who will do nine things right and make a mistake on one, then berate themselves for two weeks about that tiny, one mistake,” says Sherman.
 “This is incredibly discouraging and exhausting behavior that’s not only draining, but leads to hopelessness because the person feels they can never win.”
 If you start noticing this behavior in yourself, cut yourself some much-needed slack.
 Look at mistakes as part of a learning curve that will eventually lead you where you need to go and as a integral part of the professional process.
-These are clear signs you’re a perfectionist (and it could be ruining your life).

 More tips for beating work burnout